 This four story building has 33,600 square feet of offices and classrooms.
 It was constructed in 1942 with the major occupant being the School of Family Studies.
 The only major construction on the building in the past ten years was the replacement of the building roof in 1993.
 The interior of the building is in poor condition with the need for all systems and finishes to be replaced and/ or upgraded.
 Additionally, all areas of the building need to be brought into compliance with ADA standards along with an upgrade of the elevator.
-Currently, designs are being completed for a new fire alarm system, façade repair and replacement windows, as well as a new elevator, with construction scheduled to begin in the summer of 2009.
+Construction is nearly complete with minor repairs of exterior elements in process.